Published May 25, 2021 • 14 minute read

 The road to finalizing a concise-yet-thorough risk management checklist is paved with good thought processes.
 Utilize proven methods of risk analysis to determine the most likely causes of loss-related risk, and subsequently, to devise a plan of action for each potential risk event.

-The first set of risk management procedures involves identifying any and all risks that could get in the way of any team member completing the task at hand, while also maintaining legal compliance standards.
-Then, enter all those risks into a document called a Risk Register, to be referenced throughout the course of the risk management plan's development.
+The first set of risk management procedures involves identifying all risks that could get in the way of any team member completing the task at hand while also maintaining legal compliance standards.
+Then, enter all those risks into a document called a Risk Register to be referenced throughout the risk management plan's development.

-It can be overwhelming for a project manager to delve into all that could possibly go wrong throughout the course of a particular initiative, but putting in the time to critically think through all worst-case scenarios is a key component of effective risk management.
+It can be overwhelming for a project manager to delve into all that could go wrong throughout the course of an initiative, but putting in the time to think through all possible worst-case scenarios is a key component of effective risk management.
 While the project manager is the ultimate agent for change, the risk-managing power of thoughtful collaboration, especially in the nascent stages of project development, cannot be overstated.

 - What is the scope of work?
 Are all parts of the project familiar, or are you dealing with tasks that are new to you or your team?
 If there are new tasks, have you identified all the risks associated with them?

 - Do you have adequate resources available to complete your project?
 Are your personnel trained, or will they require training?
 Have you completed background checks or utilized a vendor credentialing system?

 - How long should this project take to complete?
 Are there any scheduling conflicts to resolve before beginning work?
 Is the timeline outlined in your contract realistic?

 - How detailed is your budget?
 Are you at risk of overrunning your budget?